-In this we article we are going to cover The Anatomy Of The Knee And What That Ache Means.
-Let’s dive in this!
+In this, we article we are going to cover The Anatomy Of The Knee And What That Ache Means.
+Let’s dive into this!

 Knowing the anatomy of the knee might help better explain the problem to your Doctor and how to better treat for recovery.
 Whereas some cases require surgical intervention there is no substitute for proper rest for your knee(s) allowing adequate time to heal.

 The Knee is made up of bones, cartilage, ligaments, and tendons.

 4 Ligaments, 3 Bones, 2 tendons, and a bunch of cartilage.

 The bones of the knee are made up of the thigh bone (Femur), Kneecap (patella), and shin bone (tibia).

 The cartilage in and around the knee acts as a cushion or soft slippery substance to help reduce shock and make the joint function smoothly.